teracyhq-incubator/secret-manager-action/README.md

 # secret-manager-action

-a github action for secret management with encrypted secrets
+a github action for secret management with encryption

 ## Why?

 Because:

-- it's super hard to use github secrets, especially when we have a lots of env vars to be added/updated
+- it's super hard to use github secrets, especially when we have lots of env vars to be added/updated
-- all the github secrets are masked, but I want to unmask some values, this is impossible with github secrets
+- all the github secrets are masked, however, we sometimes want to unmask some values, it is impossible with the current github secrets
-- We have to specify all the secrets on the github actions files, this is not dynamic and flexible
+- We have to specify all the secrets to be used on the github actions files, this is not dynamic and flexible
-- We want to use some secrets for different branches, different jobs, this is impossible with github secrets
+- We want to use some secrets for different branches, different jobs, different types; this is impossible with github secrets
 - We want to automate it all

 That's the reason why we build this.